Emergency Medical Technician I (8333/36 weeks, 280 hours) Course Description

 |Duration:||36 weeks, 280 hours|

-The tasks for this course represent the National Emergency Medical Services Educational Standards.
-Students explore and apply the fundamentals of emergency medical services, anatomy, physiology, and medical terminology while demonstrating skills in assessing and managing patient care, including assessing the scene and understanding shock, resuscitation, and trauma.
-Supervised field experience outside of school hours is required.
+The tasks for this course represent the National and Virginia Emergency Medical Services (EMS) Educational Standards.
+Students explore and apply the fundamentals of EMS, anatomy, physiology, and medical terminology while demonstrating skills in assessing and managing patient care, including assessing the scene and understanding shock, resuscitation, and trauma.
 Successful completion of this course and instructor endorsement qualifies students to enroll in EMT II to complete the program sequence.
-Successful completion of the second course in the sequence will earn the student CTE completer status.
-Successful completion of all course requirements and instructor endorsement may lead to eligibility to take the Virginia State Psychomotor Exam and the National Registry EMT cognitive exam.
+Students must complete a minimum of 85 percent of the didactic and lab aspects of the course, per 12VAC5-31-1501 in the Code of Virginia.
+Successful completion of all course requirements and instructor endorsement may lead to eligibility to take the Virginia State Psychomotor Exam and the National Registry of Emergency Medical Technicians (NREMT) cognitive exam.
+Students must meet the requirements of the Functional Position Description for the Basic Life Support Provider (refer to EMS.TR.14B and 12VAC5-31-1501 in the Code of Virginia).

 This course has specific state laws and regulations from a governing medical board or agency.
 Please contact the Virginia Department of Education, Office of Career and Technical Education Services prior to implementing this course.
 All inquiries may be sent to firstname.lastname@example.org.